Artalius/Aixin_Settings/README.md

 # Aixin_Settings

 ## Who can use this?

-## Does you Projector use *com.chijimlee.tyylauncher* for the settings?
+-Does your Projector use *com.chijimlee.tyylauncher* for the settings?
-## Does you default home screen not allow adding apps?
+-Does your default home screen not allow adding apps?

+### This app allows access back into the Factory Settings, while allowing you to select a new Home Launcher

 This app is for anyone who has replaced the Launcher on their Aixin Projector.
-I am using "Easy TV Launcher" right now. basic and light weight.
+I am using "Easy TV Launcher" right now, basic and lightweight.

 This only opens the native settings app (com.ChiJimLee.tyylauncher)